NashWellington/NNES/compatibility.md

 * Crashed on invalid opcode (only on one reset.
 Possibly due to randomized RAM values?)

 ## Metroid
-* All sprites are invisible
+* All sprites are invisible (might have to do with PRG-RAM and iNES headers???)

 ## Mike Tyson's Punch-Out!!
 * Sprite weirdness
 * Noise channel SFX weirdness

 ## Ms. Pac-Man
-* Fails to boot (only in the unlicensed version)
+* Fails to boot (only in the unlicensed version - mapper 0, 32K PRG-ROM, 8K CHR-ROM)

 ## Pac-Man

 ## Paperboy
+* Mapper 3, 32K PRG-ROM, 32K CHR-ROM
 * Controller input doesn't seem to work
 * Most of the background isn't rendered
 * General scrolling weirdness that we know and love